 See my Malee Highlands review for more details.

 Sai Naam Lanta Residence (Long Beach)

 We’ve stayed at Sai Naam a few times and loved the comfortable apartments with direct access to the large pool.

 It’s only a minute’s walk from the beach and there are many great restaurants in walking distance.

 There are options from one to three bedrooms and it’s especially good for families.

 Malee Beach Villas (Long Beach)

-Sai Naam is part of the Malee Beach complex which also includes a number of villas to rent which are ideal for families and groups.
+Sai Naam is part of the Malee Beach complex, which also includes a number of villas to rent that are ideal for families and groups.

 Baan Kantiang See Villa Resort (Kantiang Bay)